-The next step should be to find out if the potential outsourcing provider has experience in working with clients similar in size to your company.
+The next step should be to find out if the potential IT service outsourcing provider has experience in working with clients similar in size to your company.
 Big corporations and small startups have a different style of decision making and management.
 Of course, it may not necessarily cause problems, but it may create some difficulties.

 When you’ve shortlisted potential outsourcing partners, it’s time to contact them.
 Effective and smooth communication is very important for any business.
 And when you outsource a software project development to some remote team it is even more important.
 Hence, such details as how fast the company managers respond to your first email may say a lot about your future communication.

 You’ve already established contact and continue further communication.
 Use such opportunities as Skype calls to specify any details on the candidate: their experience, portfolio, and so forth.
-The main question, perhaps, is if they have the sufficient understanding of your project mission and your business goals.
+The main question, perhaps, is if they have a sufficient understanding of your project mission and your business goals.